 - Add sugar and stir it well (this step is optional).

 - Install an airlock on the fermentation container and set it for 5-9 days in a dark warm place (18-25°C).
 The wash is considered prepared when it becomes brighter (setting of sediment), somewhat bitter, and the airlock is no longer bubbling.

 - Decant the fermented wash and filter it through cheesecloth in order to get rid of solid particles which might burn during heating.

-- During distillation keep separating moonshine until ABV falls below 30%.
+- Pour everything to a distillatory vessel of a moonshine still and start distilling.
+During distillation keep separating moonshine until ABV falls below 30%.
 Distillate might get foggy—that’s okay.